Complete Glaucoma and Cataract Care

 - A cataract is a clouding of the natural lens of the eye.
 As the lens becomes increasingly cloudy, light rays are prevented from focusing on the retina.
 Cataracts are a part of the natural aging process of the eyes, but can be caused or worsened by a variety of factors including exposure to ultraviolet light, eye injuries, certain infections or diseases and steroid use.
 Learn more about cataracts.

 Before Your Visit

-If you are a patient of Dr. Jamil’s or Dr. Kennedy's, please check your insurance to ensure The Polyclinic is in-network and that your care will be covered.
+If you are a patient of Dr. Kennedy, please check your insurance to ensure The Polyclinic is in-network and that your care will be covered.

 Patients are encouraged to download and complete necessary forms in advance.